 Is it possible to change the account number on a Disbursement Voucher after it has routed to Accounts Payable?

-Can the object code on a Disbursement Voucher be changed after it has routed to FSO Accounts Payable?
+Can the object code on a Disbursement Voucher be changed after it has been routed to Financial Services Accounts Payable?

 How do I decide what Payment Reason Code to use on a Disbursement Voucher?